splitio/php-client/README.md

 # Testing the SDK
 Within tests folder you can find different test suites in order to run the Split SDK tests.
-The most important test suite is: integration, which involves all test suites.
+The most important test suite is: **integration** that wrap the others test suites.

 ### Integration test suite
 Before to run this test suite, please be sure to have a Redis instance runing: